aspose-barcode/Aspose.BarCode-Documentation/java/getting-started/how-to-run-the-examples/_index.md

 ![todo:image_alt_text](http://i.imgur.com/nReoOb7.png)

-Browse to the folder that you cloned or downloaded from GitHub and select **pom.xml** file.
+Browse to the folder that you cloned or downloaded from GitHub and select the **pom.xml** file.

 ![todo:image_alt_text](http://i.imgur.com/xEytaDI.png)